opil/documentation/docs/admin/OPIL/opil_server.md

 ## Prepare a docker-compose.yml file

-In this step, you will prepare a new `docker-compose.yml` file that will be completed one step a time during this guide.
+In this step, you will prepare a new `docker-compose.yml` file that will be completed one step at a time during this guide.

-First you will create a new directory, where you want all of your OPIL docker-related files to be placed.
+First, create a new directory where you want all of your OPIL docker-related files to be placed.
 Then navigate to the newly created directory as `docker-compose` commands will always look for the `docker-compose.yml` file in the active directory.

-Next you will create the `docker-compose.yml` file.
+Next, create the `docker-compose.yml` file.
 Please note that the filename must exactly match the given name.
 Copy the following content to the beginning of the file:

 ```yaml
 version: "3.1"